Balajiyoganantham/soundhar/README.md

-# Full Stack Development Academy Website
+# One Percentage Academy Website

-A modern, responsive website for a Full Stack Development Academy built with Flask and Bootstrap 5.
-The website features course listings, mentor profiles, student testimonials, and a secure payment integration with Razorpay.
+A modern, responsive website for One Percentage built with Flask and Bootstrap 5.
+The website features course listings, mentor profiles, student testimonials, and contact form with email functionality.

 ## Features